Prism (Katy Perry album): Critical reception

-Upon release, Prism received generally favorable reviews from music critics.
-Jon Dolan from Rolling Stone gave the album three out of five stars, writing that "Perry and her longtime collaborators Dr. Luke and Max Martin often go for a darker, moodier intimacy à la high-end Swedish divas Robyn and Lykke Li.
+Upon its release, Prism received generally favorable reviews from music critics.
+On Metacritic, it has a score of 61 out of 100, based on 26 reviews.
+Jon Dolan from Rolling Stone awarded the album three out of five stars, writing that "Perry and her longtime collaborators Dr. Luke and Max Martin often go for a darker, moodier intimacy à la high-end Swedish divas Robyn and Lykke Li.
 Perry has always done a great job of letting us know she's in on the joke of pop stardom.
 Sadly, she doesn't always bring that same sense of humor and self-awareness to the joke of pop-star introspection.
 The album's raft of ripe-lotus ballads is larded with Alanis-ian poesy she can't pull off".
-Nick Catucci from Entertainment Weekly gave the album a B+ and stated that "Katy's superpower, now more than ever, is minting songs so relatable that their insights quickly scale up to inspirational.....
-Now she grasps that she's making the mainstream, not just swimming in it".
+Giving the album a B+ rating, Nick Catucci from Entertainment Weekly stated that "Katy's superpower, now more than ever, is minting songs so relatable that their insights quickly scale up to inspirational."
+He also added that "now she grasps that she's making the mainstream, not just swimming in it".

 Helen Brown from The Daily Telegraph gave the album five out of five stars, stating Perry "sounds like a woman, and an artist, who's finally found herself" and praised the "vulnerability" of the album.
 Stephen Thomas Erlewine from AllMusic, Alexis Petridis from The Guardian, and Sal Cinquemani from Slant Magazine all also gave the album three out of five stars.
 Erlewine dubbed Prism "a tighter, cleaner record than its predecessors".
 Petridis called it "Katy Perry's most spiritual album to date".
 Mesfin Fekadu from ABC News deemed the tracks "likable", but felt the album lacked "some of the fiery fierceness and excitement that dominated Teenage Dream".
-James Reed from The Boston Globe felt Perry "always seemed like the pop star who knows precisely what she does best" and called the album "an unabashedly fun listen".
-Chris Bosman from Consequence of Sound gave the album three and a half out of five stars, calling Perry "a champion of choruses".
+James Reed from The Boston Globe wrote Perry "always seemed like the pop star who knows precisely what she does best" and called the album "an unabashedly fun listen".
+Chris Bosman from Consequence gave the album three and a half out of five stars, calling Perry "a champion of choruses".
 Greg Kot from Chicago Tribune gave the album 2 out of 4 stars, commenting "Though not exactly spiritual, Prism does come off as a more serious—if no less formulaic—album than its predecessor".
 Marah Eakin from The A.V.
 Club gave the album a C+, commenting "A lot of Prism is simply forgettable", though praised the tracks "Roar", "Birthday", and "This Is How We Do".
 Rob Harvilla from Spin gave the album a 5/10 rating, and felt some of the material was not "all that desirable".